s-goldman/Dusty-Evolved-Star-Kit/README.md

  * normalizations range to try
  * the number of values in that normalization range

 Several grids are in the models directory (change using the model_grid variable), but you can also create your own model grid.
-To to this:

 1. Run dusty
 2. Put all outputs (spectra files .s* and output files *.out) into a directory of the same name (see example grid directories)